I remember back in 2004 when I was putting together my first private equity fund.

 My job is to seek out and research great investments and share them with my subscribers.

-And I absolutely LOVE it but as I search for real estate specific investments for my passive real estate investing newsletter, Real Passive Profits, I still see a huge number of private investments that exclude non-accredited investors.
+And I absolutely LOVE it but as I search for real estate specific investments to share with Academy members, I still see a huge number of private investments that exclude non-accredited investors.

 I wondered how many accredited investors subscribe to Real Passive Profits, so I surveyed my subscribers and here's what I discovered…